toneburst/man-machine-euro/README.md

 UI will incorporate AdaFruit Bi-Color 8x8 LED Matrix http://www.adafruit.com/products/902

-Code will be written using the Arduino environment.
+Code will be written using the Arduino environment, and will run on either ATMega328 8-bit or Teensy 32-bit MCU.